BeAShaper/appearance-scanner/README.md

 For commercial licensing options, please email hwu at acm.org.
 See COPYING for the open source license.

+The third party remeshing tool ACVD and alignment tool CPD are not under our protection.

 ## Reconstruction process

-Download our Cheongsam test data and unzip it in the data folder.
+Download our [Cheongsam](https://drive.google.com/file/d/1KOAJcUrDdWgEWN_obL5ccwNYJRrgFdua/view?usp=sharing) test data and unzip it in appearance_scanner/data/.

-Link:
+Download our [model](https://drive.google.com/file/d/1qWEusL4JfGcp2Wqt64clsBWOAae-SHU0/view?usp=sharing) and unzip it in appearance_scanner/.

 ### 1. Camera Registration